Folded-Structures-Lab/timber-as/README.md

 Similarly, if you find any bugs, or are interested to contribute to the project, please create an issue or email Joe.

+# License
+*timberas* is an open source engineering tool provided under an MIT License.
+Please refer to the [LICENSE](./LICENSE.md) file for more information.

+Please note that this software has been developed by student and academic engineering researchers, NOT by chartered or registered engineers.

 # Acknowledgements
 This package has been developed from research projects supported by the [University of Queensland](https://civil.uq.edu.au/), [ARC Future Timber Hub](https://futuretimberhub.org/) (2016-2021), and [ARC Advance Timber Hub](https://www.advance-timber-hub.org/) (2022-).